-Sync/vSync Settings
+vCenter vSync Settings

-From the Hyper-V host or VMware vCenter server Element's Info page, you can configure how Uptime Infrastructure Monitor polls the server's topology for changes, and what Uptime Infrastructure Monitor does when changes are encountered.
+From the VMware vCenter server Element's Info page, you can configure how Uptime Infrastructure Monitor polls the server's topology for changes, and what Uptime Infrastructure Monitor does when changes are encountered.

-Using alert and action profiles, you can configure an extensive set of behaviors depending on what changes occur with the topology.
-This means you can bundle virtual server events with the those you normally track in your physical infrastructure.
+Using alert and action profiles, you can configure an extensive set of behaviors depending on what changes occur with the VMware vCenter topology.
+This means you can bundle VMware vSphere events with the those you normally track in your physical infrastructure.